Message in a Black Box: Alien Encounters at Area 51

-I always find it interesting that people go to such lengths to construct elaborate conspiracy theories when the truth in many cases is just as intriguing.
+I always find it interesting that people go to such lengths to construct elaborate conspiracy theories when the truth is just as surprising.
 Our government’s experimentation with thermonuclear weapons in the twentieth century is just as appalling as anything you can dream up about aliens, and the evidence can be found by taking a leisurely drive deep into the Nevada desert about 130 miles north of Area 51.

-130 miles might seem like a long way if you’re in Rhode Island, but in the Nevada desert where the distances between gas stations are routinely more than 100 miles and the roads are utterly devoid of traffic, it’s not so far.
-In less time than it takes me to commute home at night in Chicago, Belle and I hotfooted it up to the Project Faultless Site where in 1968 the Department of Energy tried a little experiment.
+Now 130 miles might seem like a long way if you’re driving around Rhode Island, but in the Nevada desert it’s not far.
+The distances between gas stations out here are routinely more than 100 miles, and the roadways are utterly devoid of traffic.
+In less time than it takes me to commute home on Friday night, Belle and I hotfooted it up to the Project Faultless Site where in 1968 the Department of Energy tried a little experiment.

 You Want Creepy?

-The DOE was so shocked by what they’d done they cancelled the entire project and sealed the area off.
+The DOE was so shocked by what had happened they cancelled the entire project and sealed the area off.

-Today, close to 50 years later, the area is considered clean enough to visit, although you are cautioned against picking up any rocks, which may still be radioactive.
+Today, more than 50 years later, the area is considered clean enough to visit, although you are cautioned against picking up any rocks, which may still be radioactive.
 You can approach the steel pipe, which is plugged with concrete and stands 9 feet above the ground.
-It boggles the mind to think that in 1967 the ground was up at the rim of the pipe and what caused it to fall was not an act of God, but an act of man.
+It boggles the mind to think that in 1968 the ground was up at the rim of the pipe and what caused it to fall was not an act of God, but an act of man.